 How Chaucer Depicted Religion in Canterbury Tales?

-However, this criticism of the regular clergy does not seem to be the result of any deep-seated and deliberate hatred for them on the part of Chaucer.
+However, this criticism of the regular clergy does not seem to result from any deep-seated and deliberate hatred for them by Chaucer.
 For a long time, writers of all shades, clerical or secular, pious or profane, had lashed at the laxity of discipline and the shortcomings of these people with abuse.
-Moreover, the people of Chaucer’s times had come to scoff and censure the clergy, for whom they had ceased to have much reverence.
+Moreover, the people of Chaucer’s times scoffed and censure the clergy, for whom they had ceased to have much reverence.
 So in his criticism of the clergy, Chaucer was simply drawing a picture of his times, and like a free-spoken critic of life, he was exposing the actual state of affairs without any personal prejudices, because whereas he has assailed the false, he has likewise praised the true.
 He in fact, has, painted both sides of the picture.
 The portrait that he has drawn of the Poor Parson of the town possessing true Christian qualities, shows that Chaucer had not completely lost faith in the clergy.

 Sir Geoffrey Chaucer: Prologue to Canterbury Tales

 - Introduction to the life of Geoffrey Chaucer